AseemWangoo/flutter_programs/README.md

 ShapeBorderClipper.dart -> Make the stylish rectangular cuts into the body of your app.( similar to Shrine App of Google I/O 18)

 WebView.dart -> Launch, close the urls in the flutter application.

+Table.dart -> Tables are rendered on the main screen along with the Circle Avatar widget...